vertelab/odootools/repos/README.md

 and add a folder with your customer or any other repository where there is a copy of a similar odootools/repos-folder with a list of repos in one of the folders.

+Then copy the new downloaded libraries from your home direcoryt to the target
+$ sudo mv odoo-customer-addons /usr/share/

 5) Not to forget, the owner...!